michael-spengler/distributed-ledger-technology-hands-on-lecture/blockchain-and-defi-basics/daos.md

 # Decentralized Autonomous Organizations (DAOs)

-Within this excurse we explore the evolution of DAO Design - starting from [daostack.io](https://alchemy.daostack.io/#) to [humanity based governance](https://app.proofofhumanity.id/) and to feedback loop based governance.
+Within this excurse we explore the evolution of [DAO](https://www.youtube.com/watch?v=BK5ypcAFA8A) Design - starting from basic features of the [daostack.io](https://alchemy.daostack.io/#) to [humanity based governance](https://app.proofofhumanity.id/) and to feedback loop based governance.

 ## Coin Based Governance